Today we are talking about the best free ways to play board games online that don’t require you to download anything to play.

 While there is no premium account you can play as a guest or register.
-The benefits of registering include all the basic stuff.
-Getting your own user name and ranked stats etc. The main reason though is so that you can invite friends to games instead of always playing with strangers.
+The benefits of registering include all the basic stuff, such as getting your own user name and ranked stats, etc. The main reason though is so that you can invite friends to games instead of always playing with strangers.

-Yucata also has a donation system which gives you a bit of flair on the site and nothing else.
-You get a unique online icon and the word “sponsor” next yo your name.
+Yucata also has a donation system that gives you a bit of flair on the site and nothing else.
+You get a unique online icon and the word “sponsor” next to your name.
 This actually looks almost identical to the system Board Game Geek uses for supporters and is obviously based on that.

 The thing I like the best with gaming on Yucata is the fact that I need to confirm all of my actions and get the option to undo what I’ve done before that.
 This alone has me wanting to play certain games that are on all three of these sites on Yucata only.

 What is most frustrating about Yucata is that it’s a mixed bag.
 Some games look amazing, play amazing, and are basically just as good as playing at the table with friends, but then other games feature ugly abstract art and I find I’m fighting with the interface just to finish a game.
 Due to Yucata being a passion project you just don’t see the level of unity and development that you find on the other sites.

 What this means is that there are some games that I love to play on Yucata and will only ever play on Yucata and then there’s a bunch of games I will never touch again on Yucata.